isaacwritescode/bl-leaderboard/README.md

 # bl-leaderboard
-The official leaderboard for Bluelearn.in
+The Official leaderboard for Bluelearn.in